sandipautane/mid-capstone/README.md

 - **Epochs 1-30**: 64×64 (batch size: 256)
 - **Epochs 31-50**: 128×128 (batch size: 128)
 - **Epochs 51-90**: 224×224 (batch size: 64)

+**Note**: These batch sizes are per-GPU.
+With 4 GPUs and DDP, the effective global batch size is 4x these values.

 This technique speeds up early training and improves final accuracy.